teo-cozma/Craftsmen-on-the-web/README.md

 Since the first deadline is this Wednesday and it must be deployed, my main focus today and tomorrow should be to make the entire project responsive (so learn more about Tailwind and how it can help me with this) and finding a suitable deployment method (maybe Heroku, although many have expressed it's difficult to use).

+Afternoon assessment :
+Managed to make the layout much more responsive, however a few details still need some adjustements.
+Also, tested the password reset routes and controllers, modified the views according to the new style and changed the env settings to link it to my gmail account for testing ; pervious attempts with MailHog, but no connection achieved even after installing and configuring.

 ---

 ## Resources